keikotr/keikotr.github.io/projects/piggame.md

 - If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
 The first player with 100 or more points wins the game!

-My role in this project was to write a program that complies with all the rules and incorporates loops, branching, and subroutines as that was the topic of focus for this project.
+My role in this project was to write a program that complies with all the rules.
+I was also given specific requirements which includes:
+- o
+This project was written entirely by me with the help of TAs and online resources.

+What I learned from this experience was how to take a problem, figure out the algorithm for that problem, and create code that implements the algorithm.
+This also taught me that you can create fun games even without a fancy user interface.
+As I went through the process of testing the game, my friend volunteered to play the game with me and we had a lot of fun despite the game only being in the console log.